Finch-API/finch-docs/docs/Development-Guides/Webhooks-(beta).md

 ![Screen Shot 2022-08-31 at 4.08.53 PM.png](https://stoplight.io/api/v1/projects/cHJqOjEzNjY0/images/4ddTnkeC8Hg)

-Webhooks are available starting at Scale tier.
+Webhooks are available for customers in our Scale tier.
 Please reach out to a Finch representative for more details on eligibility.

 ## Webhook Payload Structure